AmateurECE/twardyece-blog/_posts/2024-10-31-Value-and-Risk-Driven-Design-Methods.md

  * Suffering
  * Risk-analysis

-_Suffering_, I think, is the root cause of a _use case_.
-So really, use cases generate requirements.
+Really, _use cases_ are the primary source of requirements.
 But what generates use cases?
 Ultimately, people make choices to lessen their suffering (or the suffering of others--I do believe in empathy).
+So _suffering_, I think, is the root cause of a use case.

 We can capture and model a person's choices through _functionality scenarios_, which describe the course taken by an actor with a goal (Fairbanks, 2010).
-Generally, these don't capture the pain point that motivated an actor, and they also don't capture the system of interest--they simply trace an actors steps.
+Generally, these don't capture the pain point that motivated an actor, and they also don't capture the system of interest--they simply trace an actor's steps.
 Though, perhaps they _should_ capture motivation.
 If they did, it may be easier for us to develop empathy for our customers and end users.
-Where I work, in the Engineering Services industry, empathy is what keeps me from going mad.
+Where I work, in the engineering services industry, empathy is what keeps me from going mad.

 Functionality scenarios can be used to identify and quantify use cases and domain concepts.
 From there, we can begin to identify features and facets of